-The fellowship is sponsored by the Center for Italian Studies, the Italian Studies section of the Department of Romance Languages, and the Schoenberg Institute for Manuscript Studies.
+This annual invited fellowship is sponsored by the Center for Italian Studies, the Italian Studies section of the Department of Romance Languages, and the Schoenberg Institute for Manuscript Studies at the University of Pennsylvania.
 The recipient spends one week at Penn working on manuscript material from the library’s collections of rare books and manuscripts, offering, in exchange, a graduate-student workshop and a lecture on the research conducted while in residence.

-Lecture: Writing and Reading Rubrics in the Renaissance Decameron, to be held Thursday, January 24, 2019, 5:00 pm, Class of 1978 Orrery Pavillion, Kislak Center.
+Lecture: Writing and Reading Rubrics in the Renaissance Decameron, held Thursday, January 24, 2019, 5:00 pm, Class of 1978 Orrery Pavilion, Kislak Center.
 For more information, go to http://www.library.upenn.edu/exhibits/decameron.html.